Required Minimum Distributions (RMDs): Key Points for Retirement and Tax Planning

 Common strategies some taxpayers use to minimize the tax impact of RMDs include but are not limited to Qualified Charitable Distributions (QCDs), considering Roth conversions, and planning withdrawals to reduce taxable income and stay within lower tax brackets.

-Also, consulting with a financial advisor to understand how RMDs affect estate planning can help you make informed decisions about inheritance strategies.
-Doing so can minimize tax burdens for heirs and beneficiaries.
+These mistakes and the complexity of RMDs highlight the importance of consulting with a financial adviser to understand how required minimum distributions affect estate planning.
+A trusted qualified professional can help you make informed decisions about inheritance strategies.

 Related: Is a Roth Conversion for You?
 Seven Factors to Consider